 Print BIOS Information

 Bios is the first operating system when the computer starts.
-It is very basic operating system which provides base line for real operating systems like Linux.
+It is a very basic operating system which provides a baseline for real operating systems like Linux.
 BIOS provide wealth information about the hardware and itself.
-These information can be get with the following command.
+This information can get with the following command.

 $ sudo dmidecode -t bios